JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 1. Create A Flow File

-    _Click on :material-arrow-top-right:_
+    Click on :material-arrow-top-right: to open [project editor](https://github.com/GluuFederation/private/wiki/Project-Editor).

-    The flow authoring view will open with a blank canvas.
-To start creating the flow, we need to create a `Flow File`.
-To do that,

-    _Right-click on `code` and then select `New` > `Flow File`_
+    To start creating the flow, right-click on the `code` directory > `New` > `Flow File`

     ![](../../../assets/agamalab-new-flow.png)

-    _Give name and description for the flow file and then click `Create`_
+    Give name and description for the flow file and then click `Create`

     ![](../../../assets/agamalab-new-flow-name.png)

-    A newly created flow file has one block in it by default.
+    A newly created flow file contains one `start` block.

     ![](../../../assets/agamalab-flow-passwd-1.png)

+    In the subsequent steps, we are going to create nodes in the flow using the flow editor.
+Refer to [this](https://github.com/GluuFederation/private/wiki/Project-Editor#working-with-the-flow-editor) guide if you need to understand how to create, delete and configure nodes.

 2. Create _AuthenticationService_ Call block